r4ppz/research-repo-docs/docs/api_contract.md

 ### GET /api/files/{fileId}

 - JWT required
+- Constructs the file path from the paper's filePath field in the database
 - Authorization matrix:
   - SUPER_ADMIN → always
   - DEPARTMENT_ADMIN → allowed if paper in department